2024 EconoQuest Conference will be held at Montana State University in Bozeman on Monday, October 28th and Tuesday

-EconoQuest: Exploring Global Economics and Photonics Opportunities in Montana
+EconoQuest: Exploring Global Economics and Career Opportunities in Montana

-In partnership with Gallatin College, Montana Photonics Industry Alliance, and the Montana World Affairs Council, EconoQuest provides Montana high school students with a unique opportunity to engage with local companies and government leaders about economics, business planning, international trade, and future career paths.
-By participating, Montana students will understand basic economic theory, business investment planning, Montana's connection to the world, the impact of global dynamics on our economy, and engage students in career pathways into the technology and photonics industries.
+EconoQuest provides Montana high school students with a unique opportunity to engage with local companies and government leaders about economics, business planning, international trade, and future career paths.
+By participating, Montana students will understand basic economic theory, business investment planning, Montana's connection to the world, the impact of global dynamics on our economy, and engage students in career pathways in various industries.

 Educators statewide mentioned how economics is not formally taught in classrooms and many times is only touched among briefly.
 The Montana World Affairs Council, with Inspired Classroom, developed the EconoQuest Virtual Platform to help fill this gap to teach students basic economics, business investment planning, and how global issues and events impact Montana’s economy.
 Teacher support will be offered at no cost throughout the program.

-EconoQuest Conference is a multi-day conference for high school students to explore the technology and photonics opportunities as well as other industry opportunities available in Montana.
-Photonics is the physical science and application of light.
+EconoQuest Conference is a multi-day conference for high school students to explore career opportunities as well as other industry opportunities available in Montana.
 Students will learn more about what local companies are developing such as laser systems, quantum technologies, aerospace, and much more!

 On day two of EconoQuest, students will learn how global issues and events impact Montana's economy, participate in an international trade game which will demonstrate how international trade works and how vital trade is to local Montana companies, and students will get to engage with Montana government leaders as well as global diplomats.